Provisional agenda for the official 39th session

-United Nations Economic Commission for Europe Sub-committee of Experts on the GHS
+United Nations Economic and Social Council Sub-Committee of Experts on the GHS

 United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS)

 Third revised edition is what the HC8 2012

 Joint Public meeting Notice: Preparations for the official 39th session of the UN Sub-Committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (UNSCEGHS)